 Note: This blog was written prior to the publication of the Net Worth, Asset Transfers, and Income Exclusions for Needs-Based Benefits rule by the Veterans Affairs Department effective October 18, 2018.
 As such, any strategies outlined in this blog post may no longer be advisable.
 For more information, read our blog post on the subject, or read the full Federal Register document text here.

 In January 2015, the Department of Veterans Affairs proposed rule changes that would significantly change the eligibility standards for VA pension benefits.
 The Department of Veterans Affairs’ proposed changes include:

 - Establishing a clear net worth limit

 - Creating a 36-month look-back period regarding asset transfers

 - The imposition of a penalty period should the claimant have been found to make divestments during the look-back period

 - Defining and clarifying deductible medical expenses

-Additionally, other provisions that would likely impact the number of those eligible to receive benefits, or at least impact the eligibility process of those seeking benefits.
+Additionally, other provisions may change which would likely impact the number of those eligible to receive benefits, or at least impact the eligibility process of those seeking benefits.